Singapore Airlines Flight 006: Notification of details

-Immediately after the accident occurred, James Boyd, a Singapore Airlines spokesperson in Los Angeles, stated that no fatalities occurred in the crash; the airline statement was later revised to state that fatalities occurred.

-The airline initially stated that reports of the aircraft taking the wrong runway were untrue before the fact that the wrong runway was used was proven true.
+Immediately after the accident occurred, a Singapore Airlines spokesperson stated that no fatalities had occurred in the crash; the airline statement was later revised to state that fatalities had occurred.
+The airline initially stated that reports of the aircraft taking the wrong runway were untrue before they were shown to be true.

-Khan Mahmood, whose sister and parents died in SQ006, criticised the airline for taking too much time to notify relatives.
+A relative whose sister and parents died in the SQ006 accident criticised the airline for taking too much time to notify relatives.
 A counselling centre opened at Los Angeles International Airport to deal with relatives of passengers.

-Relatives of victims provided blood samples to identify bodies.
+In Taipei, relatives of victims provided blood samples to identify bodies.

 Contesting investigation findings

-The report by ASC was deemed controversial by Singapore's Ministry of Transport, Singapore Airlines and the International Federation of Air Line Pilots' Associations (IFALPA), among others.
+The report by ASC was deemed controversial by Singapore's Ministry of Transport, Singapore Airlines, and the International Federation of Air Line Pilots' Associations (IFALPA), among others.

 Singaporean officials protested that the report did not present a full account of the incident and was incomplete, as responsibility for the accident appeared to have been placed mainly on the flight crew of SQ006, while other equally valid contributing factors had been played down.
 The team from Singapore that participated in the investigation felt that the lighting and signage at the airport did not measure up to international standards.
 Some critical lights were missing or not working.
 No barriers or markings were put up at the start of the closed runway, which would have alerted the flight crew that they were on the wrong runway.
 The Singapore team felt that these two factors were given less weight than was proper, as another flight crew had almost made the same mistake of using runway 05R to take off days before the accident.